 Past students who have obtained a master’s degree in athletic training have secured jobs working in:

-While graduate school isn’t required to have a successful career in the field, 100% of Franklin College exercise science majors who have chosen to pursue physical therapy and physician assistant graduate programs have been accepted since 2017.
-Past students have also pursued advanced degrees in occupational therapy, medicine, kinesiology, and athletic training, and secured jobs working in:
+While graduate school isn’t required to have a successful career in the field, 94 percent of Franklin College exercise science majors who have chosen to pursue a graduate program have been accepted since the start of the program in 2016.
+Students have been accepted to medical school, physician assistant studies, occupational therapy, physical therapy, athletic training, law, orthotics and prosthetics, chiropractics, accelerated nursing, speech therapy, pharmacy and doctor of philosophy programs.
+Alumni from exercise science have secured jobs working in:

 100% of students in our 2018 senior class were accepted into graduate programs.